kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Certificate Authentication

-It's possible to enable Certificate based authentication using additional annotations in Ingress Rule.
+It's possible to enable Certificate-Based Authentication (Mutual Authentication) using additional annotations in Ingress Rule.

 The annotations are:
 ```
 ingress.kubernetes.io/auth-tls-secret: secretName
 ```

-The name of the secret that contains the full Certificate Authority chain that is enabled to authenticate against this ingress.
-It's composed of namespace/secretName
+The name of the secret that contains the full Certificate Authority chain `ca.crt` that is enabled to authenticate against this ingress.
+It's composed of namespace/secretName.

 ```
 ingress.kubernetes.io/auth-tls-verify-depth